 - Redness, irritation and hair loss around the affected area

-Also keep in mind if your cat has sunburn, he may also have heat stroke, which is life-threatening.
-So even minor cases of sunburn should be seen by a veterinarian.
+Keep in mind if your cat has sunburn, he may also have heat stroke, which is life-threatening.
 Symptoms of heat stroke can include panting, bright red gums, drooling, weakness, anxiety, bleeding and collapse.

 Sunburn can usually be diagnosed during physical examination of the burned tissue.
 If an infection is present a sample may be taken and cultured to determine the type of bacteria present so that the best antibiotic can be prescribed.

 There are a number of conditions which produce similar symptoms to solar dermatitis, so your veterinarian may need to perform some tests to come up with a definitive diagnosis.

 Skin biopsy and histopathology to evaluate the cells and look for other possible causes such as mites.

-If you believe your cat has been sunburned seek veterinary attention immediately.
+Seek veterinary attention immediately if you think your cat has sunburn.
 Sunburn is exactly that, a burn to the skin and it is extremely painful.
 Treatment depends on the severity of the burn.